Housing loan repayments

 Compiled and presented in profile.id by .id, the population experts.

-The major difference between the household loan repayments of Australia and Greater Capital Cities is:
+The major differences between the household loan repayments of Australia and Greater Capital Cities were: